Stefan Hussong: Life

 His work as a soloist is shared with many orchestras, such as the Orchestre de la Suisse Romande, the Tokyo Symphony Orchestra, the Tokyo Harmonia Chamber Orchestra, the Klangforum Wien and the Ensemble Modern.
 He has joined musicians such as violinist Irvine Arditti and cellists Julius Berger and Miklós Perényi.

-He is a teacher of accordion and chamber music at the Hochschule für Musik Würzburg.
+He is a professor of classical accordion and chamber music at the Hochschule für Musik Würzburg.

 Style and repertoire

 Hussong's repertoire ranges from Baroque music to contemporary music, where he collaborates with the composers Sofia Gubaidulina, Toshio Hosokawa, Adriana Hölszky and Klaus Huber.